HDMI 4 Pi - 10.1" Display 1280x800 IPS - VGA/NTSC/PAL/NTSC

-Yes, this is a beautiful bright 10.1" TFT display with incredibly high resolution and great angle-visibility!
+Description-Yes, this is a beautiful bright 10.1" TFT display with incredibly high resolution and great angle-visibility!
 We tried to get the thinnest, brightest, highest resolution display that would be good for embedded computing usage.
 The visible display measures 10" diagonal and is a 'raw' display as is used in a tablet, ultra thin with some mounting tabs around the edge.
 We include a driver board with HDMI, VGA and Composite inputs.
-The display is very easy to use - simply connect the included 9VDC adapter to the 2.1mm center-positive DC jack, then connect a digital video source to one of the ports.
+The display is very easy to use - simply connect a 5-12VDC adapter to the 2.1mm center-positive DC jack, then connect a digital video source to one of the ports.
 Voila, a display!

 There's a little wired PCB with little buttons that let you enter a menu system for adjusting brightness, color and contrast.
 It tried to auto-detect which input you have and switches to that one or you can 'select' from the menu which to display.

 To demonstrate it, we took some photos with the display connected to a Raspberry Pi, but it will also work connected to any device with HDMI, VGA or NTSC/PAL output.
-It will not work with a device that only outputs DVI or SECAM.
+It will not work with a device that only outputs DVI (without a DVI to HDMI converter) or SECAM.

 HDMI/VGA/NTSC/PAL Display - 10.1" Diagonal - 1280x800 IPS (1:12)

 - Power with 5-24VDC